b2cm/dart_ssi/README.md

 using a simple hash-based mechanism.
 Therefore every attribute of a credential is hashed with a salt.
 The verifiable credential signed by the issuer only contains the hashes.
 In the wallet of the holder both credentials - the one containing all values with their salts and the signed one - are stored.
+Usage of this selective disclosure mechanism is optional.
 E.g. the first mentioned type - in the package referred to to as plaintext-credential - looks like this:
 ```